Salsa Soul Sisters: History

+Organization Goals

 The Salsa Soul Sisters was one of the first lesbian organizations created by and for women of color.
-The Salsa Soul Sisters was born out the need for an inclusive space for lesbian women of color to discuss the problems and concerns they face due to their sex and color.
+The Salsa Soul Sisters was born out the need for an inclusive space for lesbian women of color to discuss the problems and concerns they face based on sex and race.
 Early collective member and activist Candice Boyce said that, at the time of the group's founding, "there was no other place for women of color to go and sit down and talk about what it means to be a black lesbian in America".
 The founders hoped to create "an organization that is helpful and inspiring to third world gay women" and to "share in the strengthening and productivity of the whole gay community."

-The group was comprised equally of African-American and Latina American women and went under the name "Salsa Soul Sisters" to highlight the fact.
-The name combines the Spanish word "salsa," which translates to "hot," with the black jargon "soul."
-The organization met weekly under the leadership of Reverend Dolores Jackson, who operated a prison ministry for Third World Women.
-The group was also founded by Harriet Alston, Sonia Bailey, and Luvenia Pinson, Candice Boyce and Maua Flowers.
-The members ranged from about two hundred women in ages ranging from seventeen to fifty-five.
-The women attended to discuss ideas and topics and share experiences with women who share similar lived experiences or offered new viewpoints or perspectives.
+"Salsa Soul Sisters" particularly focused on inclusion for Black and Latina women, and ultimately expanded to include Asian American and Indigenous women, and women who identified as gay, bisexual, and same-gender loving.
+The organization also chose to define their goals as "womanist," rather than feminist, to specify that their organizing goals were geared towards issues affecting women of color, and centering the experiences and contributions of Black feminists.

+The group was comprised equally of African-American and Latina American women and went under the name "Salsa Soul Sisters" to reference their membership identity.
 The group's activities ranged from "vocational workshops and seminars on handicrafts, art crafts and martial arts for street protection".
-Further, the collective published quarterly magazines and a newsletter called the Gay-zette which posted information about functions, schedules, and social events.
-The Salsa Soul Sisters also provided a space for a cooperative babysitting venture where mothers could come to weekly meetings and bring their children and benefit from other mothers in the club.
+The Salsa Soul Sisters provided a space for a cooperative babysitting venture where mothers could come to weekly meetings and bring their children and benefit from other mothers in the club.

 Cofounding member Luvenia Pinson said that the "Salsa Soul Sisters provide geographic and psychological space for women to meet other Third World gay women.
 It gives a place to ventilate; a place to come and share ideas and experiences and meet people who might clean up their own personal interest."
-She is "glad we [Salsa Soul Sisters] can provide a thing, rather than for the women to go bars that rip them off."